Buy Self-help legal documents

 The Banking Ombudsman has jurisdiction to hear complaints relating to sums up to $200,000.

+Visit the Banking Ombudsman complaints page.
 The Banking Ombudsman prefers that you put your complaint in writing and that you fill out a complaint form.
-You can download this from the banking ombudsman's website.

 Banks are required by the Code of Banking Practice to offer a three-step complaints procedure.
 You may not take a complaint to the Banking Ombudsman unless the complaint has first been heard under the bank's internal procedure.